pygmy-twylyte/amble/amble_script/docs/dsl_creator_handbook.md

 - `--out` still works as a deprecated alias for `--out-triggers` and prints a warning so you know to update scripts.
 - The emitted TOML is prefixed with a generated header containing the source file path and an FNV-64 hash of the DSL to detect stale copies.

-Typical uses:

-- Convert an isolated prototype trigger file into `triggers.toml` before copying it into `amble_engine/data/`.
-- Split a combined `.amble` file into separate outputs (`--out-triggers`, `--out-rooms`, …) to avoid manual editing.

 ### `compile-dir`

-Batch-compile an entire directory tree of `.amble`/`.able` files.
+Batch-compile an entire directory tree of `.amble` files.

 ```bash
 cargo run -p amble_script -- compile-dir content/ --out-dir amble_engine/data \